navaehsan/gene_expression_prediction_1/README.md

 ## gene_expression_lookupTable.R

-This R script gets a sorted AFC file (**sort based on gene_id**), counts the number of variants for each gene and produces expression values for all genotypes.
+This R script gets a sorted AFC file (**sorted based on gene_id**), counts the number of variants for each gene and produces expression values for all genotypes.
 To run the script use the following command:

 ```Shell
     Rscript gene_expression_lookupTable.R